Dan Anstey: Awards and honours

+He is the current Brisbane Lions number-one ticket holder, having held the title since 2023.

 Anstey was named one of "The Top New Talent to Watch" in 2014 by Radio Today.

 He has twice won the Australian Commercial Radio Award for Best Comedy Segment, in 2012 and 2015, and was a presenter, appearing on stage dressed as a clown, at the ceremony in 2014 with Fifi Box.